When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 It’s not permitted to use NHS tests for travel, except for freight drivers in certain circumstances.
 Private tests can cost £120 on the high street or over £200 at some clinics.

-For travel to most countries, including Spain and the Canary Islands, Greece and Cyprus you’ll need to take a PCR (polymerise chain reaction) swab test.
+For travel to many countries, including Spain and the Canary Islands, Greece and Cyprus you’ll need to take a PCR (polymerise chain reaction) swab test.
 These are more expensive than antigen or LAMP tests and it takes longer to get the results because they have to be sent to a lab for analysis.

 Are all PCR tests accepted?